July 19, 2021

-Mr. Fick's practice focuses on commercial litigation and transactions.
-Mr. Fick has defended a large number of cases ranging from personal injury and product liability to title/escrow.
-His litigation work includes representing manufacturers, developers, and companies in a wide variety of commercial disputes.
+Mr. Fick's practice focuses on commercial litigation and business transactions.
+Mr. Fick has litigated a large number of cases ranging from personal injury and product liability to title/escrow.
+His litigation work includes representing manufacturers, real estate developers, and companies in a wide variety of commercial disputes.
 Some of these matters include, but are not limited to: commercial carrier liability, title and escrow claims, product failure claims, roof/structural collapse, trade secret litigation, fire loss, defect claims, toxic torts and personal injury.
 Mr. Fick has also assisted clients with commercial and residential real estate transactions, including condominium and multi–family development.

 U.S. District Court Western District of Washington